muhammadtihame/ICMS/README.md

 # KCET: Kashmir College of Engineering & Technology Management System

-The world's most high-end designed, lightweight, and feature-rich learning management system.
+The world's most high-end designed, lightweight, and feature-rich Intelligent College management system.

 A comprehensive and proprietary college management system for Kashmir College of Engineering & Technology (KCET).